dianfu/sc/intl.en-US/Exclusive Mode/Flink SQL/DDL statements/Create a source table/Create a Message Queue for Apache Kafka source table.md

     -   LATEST: reads data from the latest offset in a Kafka cluster.
     -   TIMESTAMP: reads data from a specified time point.

 You can specify the startTimeMs or startTime parameter in the WITH clause.
 The value of the startTimeMs parameter is a timestamp, whereas the value of the startTime parameter is in the `yyyy-MM-dd HH:mm:ss` format.
 We recommend that you use the startTimeMs parameter.
-If neither parameter is specified, data is consumed from the start offset specified by Realtime Compute for Apache Flink.
+If neither of the parameters is specified, data is consumed from the start offset specified by Realtime Compute for Apache Flink.

 **Note:**